Tucked away in the southwest corner of Ireland, the Beara Peninsula is often overshadowed by its more famous neighbours.

 Table of Contents

-1. Drive or cycle the magnificent (and often-missed) Ring of Beara
+1. Drive or cycle the Ring of Beara

 Leave the Ring of Kerry to the tour buses and set off on the equally scenic (and much quieter) Ring of Beara drive.
 Head around the peninsula in a clockwise direction to ensure you get the full delights of the intricate coastline and dramatic scenery.

 Savour glimpses of beautiful Bantry Bay as you drive west to the fishing port of Castletownbere.
 The unofficial capital of Beara, Castletownbere is a good place for a lunch stop.

 After enjoying views of Dursey Island (just off the tip of the Beara Peninsula), return along the top of the 48-km long peninsula beside the Kenmare Estuary.